winning the talent wars

 High-Performance, and Retention

-You, as the employer, have two options: Enter a bidding war for the best employees, or build a wining culture that attracts, motivates, and retains the top talent in your industry—even when working remotely or in the midst of uncertainty and change.
+You, as the employer, have two options: Resist adapting, or build a wining culture that attracts, motivates, and retains the top talent in your industry—even when working remotely or in the midst of uncertainty and change.

-- How can your leaders build a culture that drives turnover among low performers and retention among high performers?
+How can your leaders build a culture that drives retention among high performers—even when working remotely?

 Bruce Tulgan answers these questions and more, drawing on decades of workplace research and sharing true stories from real managers.
 With a blend of humor, insight, and concrete best-practices, Bruce helps participants understand today’s talent wars and shares techniques for attraction, selection, on-boarding, up to speed training, performance management, development, and retention.

 - The challenges, causes, and costs of today’s talent wars

 - What a winning culture really means to employees today